Bridging the micro-Hz gravitational wave gap via Doppler tracking with the Uranus Orbiter and Probe Mission: Massive black hole binaries, early universe signals and ultra-light dark matter: Doppler Tracking of GWs and other signals

 \section{Doppler Tracking of GWs and other signals}

-\subsection{Response of Doppler Tracking to a passing GW}
+\subsection{Response of Doppler tracking to a passing GW}

-The passing of a GW between the Earth and the spacecraft modifies the propagation time of photons, inducing small timing shifts in the tracking system.
+The passage of a GW between the Earth and the spacecraft modifies the propagation time of photons, inducing small timing shifts in the tracking system.
 These shifts are best described by defining the dimensionless fractional frequency fluctuation of a two-way Doppler system:

-where $\nu_0$ is the tracking system's carrier frequency, most often the Ka band ($\sim$30\,GHz) or the X band ($\sim$\,8GHz), while $\Delta \nu$ is the measured Doppler shift with respect to the expected signal-less mission tracking data.
-Following \citet{armstrong}, we can write down an explicit formula for the frequency fluctuation due to a passing GW:
+where $\nu_0$ is the tracking system's carrier frequency, most often in the Ka-band ($\sim$30\,GHz) or the X-band ($\sim$8\,GHz), while $\Delta \nu$ is the measured Doppler shift with respect to the carrier frequency.
+Following Ref.~\cite{2006armstrong}, we can write down an explicit formula for the frequency fluctuation due to a passing GW: